Camp 020

 It is known that Stephens punished those who disobeyed this order, and in one case ejected a senior War Office interrogator from the camp.
 After the war, Stephens ran another in Bad Nenndorf in Germany but was tried for the maltreatment of prisoners, some of whom died.
-He was tried in a British military court of inquiry in Germany and found not guilty, but others involved were convicted.
+He and two others, medical officer John Smith and interrogator Lieutenant Richard Langham, were tried by British military court of inquiry in Germany.
+Stephens and Lanham were acquitted.
+Smith was acquitted of manslaughter, but found guilty of lesser charges of neglecting prisoners and cashiered.

 In 2012, Ian Cobain in the book Cruel Britannia claimed that documents obtained at the National Archives proved that torture methods had been used at Camp 020 to extract information and that 30 rooms there had been turned into cells with hidden microphones, further that there were mock executions and several inmates were treated brutally by the guards.
 Members of the British Union of Fascists had been held at Latchmere House during this period.
-They included the environmental pioneer Jorian Jenks.

 There was a reserve camp, Camp 020R, at Huntercombe, which was used mainly for long term detention of prisoners.

-The BBC docu-drama Spy! depicted Camp 020 in one episode in 1980.
+The BBC docudrama Spy! depicted Camp 020 in one episode in 1980.
 The depiction stirred controversy, as the BBC dramatisation showed the use of physical assault on individuals being interrogated.

 In 2013, a pair of characters, based on Stephens, also appears in "The Cage", the second episode of series 7 of Foyle's War.